ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ## Pseudoanonymous Ephemeral Locality

-**I worked on some #LocationPrivacy approaches after year 1 of the iPhone.
-The target advocacy was not about health care but personal safety while travelling.
+**I worked on some #LocationPrivacy approaches after year one of the iPhone.
+The target advocacy was not about health care, but personal safety while travelling.
 Here they are for the record:**

 * Allen, Christopher (circa 2008) Pseudoanonymous Ephemeral Locality Service API
   * Retrieved from https://github.com/ChristopherA/Ephemeral-Locality-API